districtr/districtr/docs/02editormap/layer.md

 Oct.
 23, 2018.
 By Halloween, it was moved to `src/Layers/Layer.js` and moved into the `/src/map/` folder in anticiption of the big [pull #68] that merged [@maxhully]'s work into [@districtr]'s repository.
-It has been maintained by [@mapmeld] since December of 2019.
+It has been maintained by [@mapmeld] since the Fall of 2019.

 <img src="../pics/layer.png" width=75%>